anushavasudev/smart_wardrobe_prototype/README.md

 ## The way I organize code
 - I write page-specific JS in a `<script>` tag in that page while common code goes in `/public/js/app_common.js`
 - CSS is centralized.
 Don't use inline CSS as it can be hard to change
-- Bootstrap have vey useful classes for spacing.
+- Bootstrap have very useful classes for spacing.
+Try to use them instead of coding spacings manually in CSS (as CSS can get messy by all the spacing classes).
 Check them out here: https://getbootstrap.com/docs/4.0/utilities/spacing/

 ## Quick EJS Brief
 - What EJS is for HTML is like what PHP is for HTML.
 They both inject some logic codes into HTML itself.